 Study of cell-cell and cell-matrix interactions in the context of the function of normal and pathological tissues.
-Lab work introduces tissue culture techniques.
 Applications may include cell trafficking, cellular delivery of drugs, and regeneration of tissues.
 Prerequisites: BME 3202

 BME 4603 BIOFLUID MECHANICS 3-0-3